cla-assistant/cla-assistant/CONTRIBUTING.md

 ### Usage of Labels

-Github offers labels to categorize issues.
+GitHub offers labels to categorize issues.
 We defined the following labels so far:

 Labels for issue categories:
  * bug: this issue is a bug in the code